 Is there a right age to give your child their first phone?
 Child psychologist and digital education activist Marc Masip thinks so, and it’s older than you might think.

-“At what age should I give my child their first mobile phone?”
+“At what age should I give my child their first cell phone?”

 It’s one of the most common questions I get and it is hard to pin down an age for it.
 It depends a lot on the child and the child’s digital resilience—how ready they are to take on the responsibility of having access to the world.
 How aware they are of the permanence of their posts, of the risks of talking to strangers, of the abundance of fake or harmful content.
 Let’s not forget it also depends on the parents’ ability to help monitor and make sure their child is using the phone in the right way.

-I am alarmed by the number of really young children who have mobile phones.
+I am alarmed by the number of really young children who have cell phones.

-What age are kids getting their first mobile phones?
+What age are kids getting their first cell phones?